brettbatie/filerev-info/website.md

 - No hard limit beyond plan quotas; works where Google Drive's native UI can only select ~100 files at a time.
 - Files go to Google Drive trash (30-day recovery window).

+### Move Files (Bulk Move)
+- Move selected files from the current results view into a target folder.
+- Operates on files loaded on the current results pages (results are paginated at ~100 files per page; scrolling/loading more pages makes more files available to select).
+- Unlike Bulk File Deleter, Move does **not** have a "move every file in this category" one-click action — selection is explicit from loaded results.
+- Use cases: archival, reorganizing into folders, consolidating clutter without deleting.
+- Moves count against the monthly "moves & deletions" plan quota.

 ### Hidden File Finder
 - Finds "orphaned" files — files that exist in Google Drive but aren't inside any folder the user can browse to (commonly caused when someone else deletes a shared parent folder while the file inside is owned by the user).
 - Hidden files still count against the Google Drive storage quota.